hyperledger/aries-rfcs/features/0728-device-binding-attachments/README.md

     * Can we just reference the hardware key within the request object?
     * Is it required to explicitly define the accepted signing algorithm within the `device-binding-challenge` object?
 * What kind of key encoding do we choose?
-    * Is it good enough to rely on did:key and the cababilities from a did:key did document?
+    * did:key, base64-encoded JWK and did:jwk in discussion

 ## Implementations